aregsar/aregsarblog/blog/2019/how-to-setup-a-github-pages-blog-in-five-minutes/index.md

 ## Step 3 - Added a markdown index page

-In this step I added and empty `index.md` markdown file which will be the home page of our site.
+In this step I added an empty `index.md` markdown file which will be the home page of our site.

-I committed and pushed the file to the remote repository with the local master branch set up to track remote master branch.
+I committed and pushed the file to the remote repository with the local master branch set up to track the remote master branch.

 ```bash
 touch index.md